Fox's Cavuto: Trump Skeptic, Genial Workhorse

 "Now, I'm not saying you're a liar," Cavuto explained, recounting a vast range of Trump's misstatements as though he were talking to the president directly.
 "You're president.
 You're busy.
 I'm just having a devil of a time figuring out which news is fake."

-He devoted four minutes dissecting Trump's credibility on his claims on everything from alleged affairs to phantom fraudulent voters.
+He devoted four minutes to dissecting Trump's credibility on his claims on everything from alleged affairs to phantom fraudulent voters.

 "I guess you're too busy draining the swamp to ever stop and smell the stink you're creating," he concluded.
 "That's your doing.
 That's your stink.
 Mr. President, that's your swamp."

 That Cavuto is on the air at all is remarkable.
-He has trouble with basic moves that other hosts take for granted: for example, he cannot reliably read a teleprompter.
+He has trouble with basic moves that other hosts take for granted: For example, he cannot reliably read a teleprompter.

 "I don't have a safety net to fall on," Cavuto says.
 "I will have notes.
 Usually, they're color-coded if my vision is particularly bad.
 The red stuff means, 'You really want to mention that, Neil.' "